 Johannes Riehle (1674-1755)

-There are at least two atDNA matches documenting common ancestry through Adrian and back to Johannes Riehle (1756-1828) in Wagshurst, Baden.
-Please leave a comment below (mark “confidential” as appropriate) for more information.
+There are at least two atDNA matches documenting common ancestry through Adrian and back to Johannes Riehle (1756-1828) in Wagshurst, Baden and Y-DNA verification to Mathias Riehle (1698-1748).
+Please leave a comment below for more information.
+(You may mark this as “confidential” as you feel appropriate.)

 We would like to thank Carolyn J. Burns, a contributor to Ancestry.com, for her